unumux/willow/docs/components.md

   - willow-page-content
   - willow-page-footer

-Here is an example of laying out your first page with Willow components:
+Here is an example a basic page with Willow page/layout components:

 ```HTML
 <!DOCTYPE html>